Our Partners

 • Dave Patterson (co-chair), Director of the Health and Demographics Division, South Carolina Revenue and Fiscal Affairs Office

-• Heather Rouse (co-chair), Associate Professor & Director of Iowa’s Integrated Data for Decision-Making (I2D2), University of Iowa
+• Heather Rouse (co-chair), Associate Professor & Director of Iowa’s Integrated Data for Decision-Making (I2D2), Iowa State University

 AISP’s Legal Advisory Workgroup (LAW) is made up of talented legal counsel who are national experts in the legal considerations surrounding data sharing and integration.
 Their robust experiences and practice areas range from early childhood advocacy, privacy and security to public health and tribal sovereignty.
 LAW serves as a thought partner to AISP and lends its expertise to aid in informing legal guidance, training and capacity building.